 Best vegan prenatal with DHA

-Our Prenatal for her daily packs include vegan DHA derived from wild-sourced marine algae and purified to remove heavy metals.
+Our Prenatal daily packs include vegan DHA derived from wild-sourced marine algae and purified to remove heavy metals.
 DHA supports early cognitive and motor developmental milestones and the formation of a healthy brain and eyes.
 Studies show that algae-derived DHA is an excellent source of omega-3s and can be a good option for pregnant women worried about environmental toxins in fish.

 - Fish Oil Without the Fish: Is Vegan DHA actually good?